Kevin Ware undoubtedly owns the most gruesome injury in sports history.

 Ware would later join a team in Chihuahua, Mexico.
 He reportedly signed with the London Lightning of the National Basketball League of Canada in 2018.

-He played for the London Lions in England's British Basketball League, and as of 2022 the 29-year-old plays for Al Naft Baghdad in the Iraqi Basketball League.
-He also his own line of apparel named "Way Up Ware."
+He played for the London Lions in England's British Basketball League, and the 30-year-old was last playing for Al Naft Baghdad in the Iraqi Basketball League in 2022.
+He also has owned his own line of apparel named "Way Up Ware."

 Kevin Ware's injury will always be the grossest to ever take place on a basketball court, but he never let it stop him doing what he loved.